neoforge-dev/starter/memory-bank/active-context.md

 ## Next Steps

-1. **Optimize Performance**: Continue looking for ways to optimize the performance of our tests, particularly focusing on reducing the number of polyfill installations that are logged during test runs.
+1. **Optimize Performance**: Continue looking for ways to optimize the performance of our tests, particularly focusing on reducing the number of Lit dev mode warning silencing messages that are logged during test runs.

 2. **Address Unhandled Errors**: Continue investigating and fixing the unhandled error related to function cloning that occurs during test runs.